 We operate a rota system, with 4 volunteers being on duty at a time.
-It is good to see an increase in the number of children in attendance – in 2005 we had three children which has now increased to nineteen.
 The creche starts every Sunday from 11:40am until worship ends and every other Sunday evening from 6:30pm.
 Anyone who is willing to help please contact Rina or Hazel

 The motto of C.E. is “For Christ and the Church”.
 We aim to develop the spiritual life of children, making them aware of God’s love for them and their need for the saving work of Jesus in their lives.
 Most of our meetings involve some degree of participation from the children, from suggesting praise songs to taking a full meeting.
 We have guest speakers and meet with other C.E. members at Junior Conventions.
 All of this activity mimics the life and work of the local church and makes it easier for the young people to take part in aspects of it, most importantly the prayer meetings.

-Spend any time with the members of Youth Fellowship and you’ll soon notice (among other things!) the individuality and uniqueness that each member has, and see how these characteristics are sewn into the close-knit fabric that gives the group a real sense of togetherness.
+Spend any time with the members of Kells Youth and you’ll soon notice (among other things!) the individuality and uniqueness that each member has, and see how these characteristics are sewn into the close-knit fabric that gives the group a real sense of togetherness.
 Fellowship is the key component and it is through sharing supper together, joining our voices in praise, delving into God’s Word and spending time in prayer that we seek to find out a bit more about ourselves and about our awesome God when we meet with one another.
 Besides the regular fixtures mentioned above, we have a very diverse programme and we love to invite church members to come along to share with us, as well as welcoming guest speakers, missionaries and musicians from all arts and parts to share in fellowship with us.
 We are also active in the wider church community and lead two services every year.
-As well as meeting on Sunday evenings, we occasionally get together on Saturdays to play games, watch a movie, or to head out for a bite to eat.
+As well as meeting every other Friday evening, we occasionally get together at other times to play games, watch a movie, or to head out for a bite to eat.

 Think Sunday School, but for young adults.
 We seek to build on what the young people have learnt through Sunday School, and other organisations, and help them to understand the bible, and how to apply it to their day to day lives in school, college or work.